cdl-geneseo/geneseo-dictionary/O/Obs.md

 # Obs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Obs

 Created by  Unknown User (ajm3), last modified by  Unknown User (mem32) on Nov 20, 2012

 1. (adj.) (abbrv.)
 Used by History of the English Language students to express that a word is &quot;obsolete&quot;. &quot;How about the word 'nonpology?'&quot; &quot;Obs&quot;.
 A. Moak 2010 (Obsolete, 2012)(McNiffe, N-R, 2012)